Our history and heritage

 The Royal Easter Show went to Moore Park in 1882 and the Australian Golf Club, the oldest active golf club in Australia, was established there in the same year.

-5. Discover the experiences and attitudes of Sydney residents from the past
+5. Uncover the experiences and attitudes of Sydney residents from the past

-Sydney Council received thousands of letters from residents in the 19th century including complaints and suggestions, petitions for improvements and requests for assistance.
+Letters from residents in the 19th century included complaints and suggestions, petitions for improvements and requests for assistance.

 One keen letter writer was Henry Burton Bradley, a London-born solicitor.
 Bradley had an enthusiastic interest in sanitation and healthy housing and wrote many letters to the City of Sydney.
 He even set up a model lodging house for disadvantaged people to practise his theories.